typingincolor/java-graph/README.md

 the routes with a maximum distance are all variation of a "breadth first search".
 Each search has a different constraint to ensure that the search terminates.

-For simplicities sake, the Application to print off the results requested is invoked using Maven which was used to build the application.
+For the sake of simplicity, the Application to print off the results requested is invoked using Maven which was used to build the application.

 ## Problems With The Implementation ##